 jchowlabs

-If you’ve spent some time on this site, you may have noticed the voice assistant in the bottom-right corner.
+If you’ve spent some time on this site, you may have noticed the voice agent at the bottom of the screen.
 It’s not a chatbot.
-It’s a conversational voice concierge that can help you explore the site, find articles, navigate between pages, and get in touch with me, all through natural speech.
+It’s a fully autonomous voice agent that can help you explore the site, find articles, navigate between pages, and get in touch with me, all through natural speech.

-But this article isn’t just about how that voice assistant was built.
-It’s about what voice assistants like this one can actually do, and it’s designed to let you try those capabilities yourself as you read.
+But this article isn’t just about how that voice agent was built.
+It’s about what voice agents like this one can actually do, and it’s designed to let you try those capabilities yourself as you read.

 Voice agents are showing up everywhere: customer support, healthcare, fast food, travel.
 What stands out is how natural these interactions feel.
 They handle interruptions, maintain context, and respond in ways that increasingly feel human.
 But the real value isn’t just conversation.
 It’s awareness.

 Let’s explore three capabilities that make this possible.
-To follow along, activate the voice assistant by clicking the pill in the bottom-right corner of the screen.
+To follow along, activate the voice agent at the bottom of the screen.

 Page Awareness